olomono/atm/test-cases.md

 # Test Cases for Automatic Trust Transfer (ATT)

-These test cases should can be used for verifying the correctness of an implementation of the XMPP Extension Protocol (XEP) Automatic Trust Transfer (ATT).
+These test cases can be used for verifying the correctness of an implementation of the XMPP Extension Protocol (XEP) Automatic Trust Transfer (ATT).

 ## Manual Authentication